LMD0311/Awesome-World-Model/README.md

 ## Challenge

-[CVPR 2024 Workshop & Challenge | OpenDriveLab](https://opendrivelab.com/cvpr2024/) Track #4: Predictive World Model.
+- [CVPR 2024 Workshop & Challenge | OpenDriveLab](https://opendrivelab.com/cvpr2024/) Track #4: Predictive World Model.

+  > Serving as an abstract spatio-temporal representation of reality, the world model can predict future states based on the current state.
+The learning process of world models has the potential to elevate a pre-trained foundation model to the next level.
+Given vision-only inputs, the neural network outputs point clouds in the future to testify its predictive capability of the world.

 ## Papers